Generic Name: fenofibrate (FEN-oh-FYE-brate)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of fenofibrate:

 Store fenofibrate between 68 and 77 degrees F (20 and 25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
+Some brands of this product should be stored in the original container, along with the desiccant.
+Talk with your doctor or pharmacist if you are not sure.
 Keep fenofibrate out of the reach of children and away from pets.